-As at 30 September 2022, the Group has goodwill of \$102.7 million mainly relating to the printing and publishing group and beverages group, and intangible assets (including brands) of \$64.6 million mainly relating to brands owned by the Group.
+As at 30 September 2023, the Group has goodwill of \$166.8 million, and intangible assets (including brands) of \$97.7 million.

-The Group will estimate the recoverable amount of goodwill and intangible assets with finite useful life with indicators of impairment based on discounted future cash flows expected to be generated from the respective operating unit.
-The net present value of the forecast cash flows is derived from profit forecasts which include key assumptions such as sales growth and gross profit margins for the next 3 to 5 years, discount rate and terminal growth rate for the operating units which the goodwill and intangible assets are allocated to.
+The Group will estimate the recoverable amounts of goodwill and intangible assets with finite useful life with indicators of impairment based on discounted future cash flows expected to be generated from the respective operating units.
+The net present value of the forecast cash flows is derived from profit forecasts and include key assumptions such as discount rate and terminal growth rate for the operating units which the goodwill and intangible assets are allocated to.